Noso-Project/explorer.nosocoin.com/README.md

 - GIT cloned folder: `/var/www/explorer`
 - `DocumentRoot` for this Apache virtual host: `/var/www/explorer/webroot`

-This deployment depends on having a Noso Wallet node reachable to this Apache instance
+This deployment depends on having a Noso Wallet node reachable to this Apache instance.

 ### Necessary Apache modules